 7. Replace Gutters and Downspouts

 Far from just an aesthetic choice, replacing your gutters and downspouts can also work wonders for your home’s and yard’s drainage, which will keep basements, roofs, and trims in better shape over time.
-Snap-fit vinyl systems are easy enough to install yourself, and if you’re willing to make a bit more of a financial investment, you can opt for the copper guttering systems, which add an unmistakable look of class.
+Snap-fit vinyl systems are easy enough to install yourself, and if you’re willing to make a bit more of financial investment, you can opt for the copper guttering systems, which add an unmistakable look of class.

 8. Paint the Trim